michgur/KLMN-Compiler/README.md

 * **The only limit is your imagination!** (and SLR(1) grammar rules) (and JVM limitations)
 # How to create a programming language using the KLMN© Compiler Framework:
 _See the klmn package in the source code for a more detailed & complex example_

+**In this example we will create a simple programming language that consists of mathematical expressions, and will support the following operators: `+-*/()`.
+Our compiler will recieve such an expression and will create a `.class` file that calculates the expression and prints the result.**
 ## Step 1: Terminal symbols and Tokenizer
 Terminal Symbols are the 'words' of your language.
 Let's define some Terminals:
 ```java